Preciso-GR/preciso-supply-chain-agent/README.md

 supply-center-api
 ```

-You can copy `.env.example` to `.env`, but the application does not load `.env` implicitly.
-Export it into the API process (for example, `set -a; source .env; set +a`) or use your process
+The local API reads `.env` on startup for development, without overriding variables already
-manager's environment support.
-You can also enter an Anthropic key in the Supply Center setup
+exported in the shell.
+You can also enter an Anthropic key in the Supply Center setup panel; it is
-panel; it is held in memory by the local API process and is not returned to the browser or written
+held in memory by the local API process and is not returned to the browser or written to disk.
-to disk.
 Never place the key in `web/`; Vite client variables are visible to the browser.

 The client starts the configured Preciso MCP stdio server; it does not reimplement
 backend behavior.
 In a second terminal, start the web application: